Understanding Vitamins, Minerals and Protein

 To improve your B6, you can try eating more foods with B6 (such as banana and almond), or supplement via vitamin supplements.
 Chronically low levels can be addressed medically.

 Many GP’s will just do a Vitamin B12 test and assume that your B6 is in line with that (for complicated reasons), and for most people this is good enough.
-However, for people who have B12 supplements (eg vegans) and for people diagnosed with Autism (many have low absorption for B6, B9 and B12), assuming that B12 levels will be in line with B6 is an error [LINK].
+However, for people who have B12 supplements (eg vegans) and for people diagnosed with Autism (many have low absorption for B6, B9 and B12) – that is, assuming that B12 levels will be in line with B6 is an error [External LINK].

 Vitamin C

 Vitamin C is an essential part of making neurotransmitters, and having low Vitamin C can cause brain fog and anxiety long before you see other symptoms such as scurvy.
-Low Vitamin C can interfere with the synthesis of Noradrenaline and Melatonin, which can cause Pre-Sleep Anxiety.
+Low Vitamin C can can cause Pre-Sleep Anxiety.

 Vitamin D

-Your brain stem has a timing mechanism in the brain stem – the bit at the back of your head where your spine connects to your skull.
-This timer has Vitamin D receptors that help regulate its actions, such as sleep.
-Vitamin D deficiency has been strongly correlated with various sleep disorders, such as short sleep duration and nocturnal awakenings.
-[External LINK]
+Your brain stem (the bit at the back of your head where your spine connects to your skull) has a timing mechanism.
+This timer has Vitamin D receptors that help regulate its actions, such as sleep, breathing and so forth.
+Vitamin D deficiency has been strongly correlated with various sleep disorders, such as short sleep duration and nocturnal awakenings [External LINK].

 Ask your doctor for a Vitamin D test to check your levels.
 Remember to ask what the actual number is and where that is in the range of acceptable.